Baltimore Comets: History

 Looking to build off what was considered positive momentum in public interest in professional soccer, in January 1974 the North American Soccer League announced Baltimore as one of six cities awarded an expansion team for the upcoming 1974 season.
 (Note: Denver and Washington would also be awarded franchises before the season bringing the total number of team competing in the 1974 NASL season to 15.)
 Former Baltimore Bays head coach Doug Millward returned to the city to manage the team.
 The Comets played their first game at home on May 4, 1974, at Memorial Stadium in Baltimore.
 The team finished in second place in the Eastern Division qualifying for the playoffs as a wild card.
 Peter Silvester, on loan from Southend United F.C. was named 1974 league MVP.
 On August 15, 1974, Baltimore lost 0–1 in the quarterfinals to the Boston Minutemen at Alumni Stadium.
 The Comets participated in the 1975 NASL Indoor tournament as part of Region 3 playing at the Bayfront Center in St. Petersburg, Florida, and losing the two matches in which they played.

 During the 1975 North American Soccer League season, the Comets were evicted from Memorial Stadium due to non-payment of rent and played the remaining part of the season at Burdick Field on the campus of Towson State University.
 The team ended the season in last place in the Eastern Division with a record of 9 wins and 13 losses (Note: The NASL eliminated tie games prior to the 1975 season.
 Matches that were level after 90 minutes would go to 15 minutes of sudden death overtime, and then onto a penalty shoot-out if needed.) and an average attendance of 2,641, the lowest in the league.
 Following the season, the team was sold and moved to San Diego.

 Media coverage

 The Comets never had television coverage.
 They had radio coverage on at least 16 matches on WCAO-FM in 1975.
+Howard Mash was the sole announcer.